 - Who are your organisations

 Does your organisation:

 - (i) Have employees?

 - (ii) Use agents?

 - (iii) Have any subsidiaries?

-- Does the organisation engage entity which performs service example, where you business
+- Does the organisation engagentity which performs service example, where your business.

 2. Fraud risk

 The UK Government guidance highlights the following useful questions in assessing the risk of fraud: